 - 1.19 Run system file checker

-Tips to Speed up Windows 10
+Tips to Speed up Windows 10 version 1809

 There is no doubt Windows 10 is the Best ever fastest OS by Microsoft Compared to previous windows 8.1 and 7 version.
 But with day to day use, apps install/Uninstall, Buggy update installation, System file corruption makes the system slower.
 Also with every new release, Windows provides new features and updates that demand more system resources.
 This may result in increased resource consumption, resulting in system slowness or unresponsiveness.